textileio/community/docs/hub/buckets.md

 ## Getting Started

-If you've used cloud storage before, you'll find Buckets easy to understand.
-Unlike traditional cloud services, Buckets are built on open, decentralized protocols including the IPFS and Libp2p.
-You can serve websites, data, and apps from Buckets.
+If you've used cloud storage before, you'll find buckets easy to understand.
+Unlike traditional cloud services, buckets are built on open, decentralized protocols including the IPFS and Libp2p.
+You can serve websites, data, and apps from buckets.

 Buckets are packed with useful features, including: